StevensXu/demo/README.md

 This repository is a display of the results of POS[Paper ID 6768].

-## Results comparison with good and bad noise
+## Results comparison with good and bad initial noise
 ### Model Scope
 <table class="center">
 <tr>